 A two-year induction program that articulates SPS' instructional, curricular, and professional emphases to early career teachers entering the district.
 Consistent classroom coaching and reflective feedback allow the new professional to develop the necessary skills to become an effective classroom teacher that impacts student achievement.

 STEP UP Year 1

-Year 1 STEP UP teachers will have the chance to participate in two The Positive Classroom Follow-Up Sessions in their first year.
+Year 1 STEP UP teachers will have the chance to participate in two of four The Positive Classroom Follow-Up Sessions in their first year.

 Option #1: Intrinsic Motivation: The Positive Classroom.

 Build upon core components of the Positive Classroom to meet the individual needs within your classroom.
 Consider the motivational and behavioral patterns of your students as you explore and select research- based strategies to increase motivation in the classroom and promote positive behavior.